Skip to content

 » READ MORE: Paul George hyperextends his left knee in Sixers’ preseason win at Atlanta Hawks

 Yet George’s setback also is not ideal.
-The most cynical onlookers would say this is why the Sixers should have never put championship dreams on two max-contract stars in their 30s with extensive injury histories.
-For the more realistic, it is another reminder that fortuitous health and big-time winning are deeply connected for any team, in any season.
+The most cynical onlookers would say this is why the Sixers never should have put championship dreams on two max-contract stars in their 30s with extensive injury histories.
+For the more realistic, it is another reminder that fortuitous health and big-time winning are deeply connected for any team in any season.

 “We still do some of them when [Embiid] isn’t here,” Nurse said, “because we have other guys that just need to learn the spacing and the cutting and all that kind of rhythm.”